 Archive for the ‘PCs’ Category

-This entry is part 1 in the series Casual Opportunities About the Casual Opportunities series: I realized recently that something is missing from my campaigns, and has been for a long time: casual opportunities for the PCs to establish their primary role within the campaign.
-Casual opportunities for heroes to be heroes, for villains to be villains, for geeks to be geeks.
+This entry is part 2 in the series Casual Opportunities About the Casual Opportunities series: This series seeks to offer opportunities for PCs to reflect their primary role within a campaign.
+Opportunities for heroes to be heroes, for villains to be villains, for geeks to be geeks.
 It’s easy to become so focused on the […]